enricocarraro/wp-fetch-metadata/readme.txt

 == Installation ==

-1. Upload the entire `fetch-metadata` folder to the `/wp-content/plugins/` directory or download it through the WordPress backend.
+1. Upload the entire `wp-fetch-metadata` folder to the `/wp-content/plugins/` directory or download it through the WordPress backend.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==